Facebook and Twitter Fields

 Constituents can use their existing Facebook or Twitter login credentials to create an account in NeonCRM.
 Once a constituent has authorized Facebook or Twitter login, they can use this instead of a standard NeonCRM login to access constituent-restricted features.

 When a constituent has linked a social media account with NeonCRM, their profile displays differently to a System User.
 The Facebook or Twitter Page field will be populated and disabled.
-A System User cannot edit or delete this information.
+A System User cannot edit or delete this information, nor can they access the social media page by clicking on it.

 Q: Can I turn it off?

 A: Yes.
-You can enable/disable this feature here: System Settings tab > Home/Dashboard > Constituent Login Portal > Facebook & Twitter Login.
+You can enable/disable this feature at Settings cog > Global Settings > Constituent Login Portal > Facebook & Twitter Login.

 Q: Can anybody besides Individual Accounts use Facebook/Twitter login?

-A: No. System Users and Organization accounts cannot use Facebook/Twitter login.
+A: No. System Users and Company accounts cannot use Facebook/Twitter login.

 Q: What happens if an existing constituent decides to use Facebook/Twitter login instead of their normal NeonCRM login?